Juviza is a dedicated public health expert with 15 years of comprehensive experience in health education, research, and maternal-child health.

 Juviza has served as Chair of Communications for the Latino Caucus for Public Health (2020-2022), Advisory Committee Member (2020-2022) and Chair (2022- 2023) for the Nation’s Health.
 In 2023 she was a recipient of the 100 Hispanic Women Graduate Fellowship (100 Hispanic Women) and in 2024 she was recognized as a 40 Under 40 Public Health Catalyst, awarded by the Boston Congress of Public Health (BCPH).

-Juviza is well-versed in social marketing principles and applies a health equity lens when creating, and transcreating, health content for ethnically diverse audiences.
-She presented on these themes at the 22nd Annual IHA Health Literacy Conference.
+Juviza is well-versed in social marketing principles and brings a strong health equity lens to creating and transcreating health content for ethnically diverse audiences.
+She has shared insights on these themes as a presenter at the 22nd Annual IHA Health Literacy Conference.

-With 8 years of experience creating bilingual perinatal health education, Juviza understands that the cultural nuances, health literacy and health information fluency, and social determinants of consumers must be considered when launching any health promotion initiative.
+With eight years of experience developing bilingual perinatal health education, Juviza deeply understands the importance of cultural nuance, health literacy and health information fluency, and social determinants of health in shaping effective health promotion initiatives.

-Juviza is a PhD fellow at the CUNY Urban Food Policy Institute and the Region 2 Public Health Training Center.
+Juviza was a PhD fellow at the CUNY Urban Food Policy Institute and for the Region 2 Public Health Training Center.